Dhruv22092001/LaLiga-2025_2026-Winner-Prediction/README.md

 # LaLiga-2025_2026-Winner-Prediction
 Football league championship winner prediction using Random Forest classifier.
 Model trained on historical season data (2015-2023) to predict 2024 outcomes and forecast 2025-2026 season probabilities.
 Includes data preprocessing, feature engineering, and visualization of team performance trends.

-Project Overview:
-This project predicts the winner of the LaLiga football league for the 2025-2026 season using a Random Forest classifier.
-The model is trained on historical season data from 2015 to 2023, validated on 2024 outcomes, and then used to forecast the next season's championship probabilities.

-Data Description:
+Data Description
-The dataset contains season-wise team statistics such as points per match (pts/mp), goal difference (gd), wins (w), losses (l), and ranking (rk) for multiple seasons.
-Data preprocessing includes feature engineering like projected points based on remaining games.
+The dataset consists of season-wise team statistics such as:

+Points per match (pts/mp)

+Goal difference (gd)

+Wins (w)

+Losses (l)

+Ranking (rk)

+Feature engineering includes calculating projected points based on remaining games.

-How to Run the Code:
+How to Run
-1] Clone the repository.
+Clone this repository.

+Install dependencies using:

+bash
+Copy
+Edit
-2] Install dependencies with pip install -r requirements.txt.
+pip install -r requirements.txt

-3] Run the main script or notebook to train the model and generate predictions.
+Run the main script or Jupyter notebook to train the model and generate predictions.

-4] Visualizations are generated automatically during execution.
+Visualizations will be created automatically during execution.

-Model Details:
+Model Details
-Model used: Random Forest Classifier with 200 estimators and fixed random state for reproducibility.
+Algorithm: Random Forest Classifier with 200 estimators and a fixed random seed for reproducibility.

-Features: pts/mp, gd, w, l, projected_pts.
+Features Used: pts/mp, gd, w, l, projected_pts.

-Evaluation Metrics: Accuracy, ROC-AUC, and Log Loss on the 2024 season test set.
+Evaluation Metrics: Accuracy, ROC-AUC, and Log Loss, all evaluated on the 2024 test set.

-Results:
+Results
-The model achieved high accuracy and ROC-AUC on the 2024 test data, indicating strong predictive performance.
-The predicted championship probabilities for the 2025-2026 season are calculated and presented for each team based on historical trends.
+The model demonstrates strong predictive performance on the 2024 test data.
+It outputs championship win probabilities for the 2025–2026 season, based on learned historical patterns.

-Visualizations:
-The project includes visualizations showing top finishes by teams, points per match trends for champions, and other key insights from the historical data.
+Visualizations
+Includes graphical insights such as:

+Top finishes by teams over seasons

+Trends in points per match for league winners

+Other team performance metrics and distributions

-Future Work:
+Future Work
-Potential improvements include incorporating additional features like player stats, injury data, or using advanced models such as gradient boosting or neural networks.

-License:
+Possible enhancements include:

+Adding more features like player statistics or injury reports

+Testing advanced models (e.g., gradient boosting, neural networks)

+Incorporating real-time data for dynamic predictions

+License
 This project is licensed under the MIT License.